 A face serum based out of natural antioxidants like green tea is helpful in reducing the high free radical levels of dull skin.
 These also help in cellular repair.
 A branded cell repair lift serum should ideally target skin aging, and improve the elasticity of the skin by stimulating the production of collagen I and III elastin fibers.

 Serums rich in Vitamin C, benzoyl peroxide and salicylic acid are good when it comes to treating acne-prone skin.
 These anti-acne ingredients not just treat the existing acne by reducing inflammation but also provide long term wellness by keeping the pores unclogged and managing the face oil levels.

-Face serums packed with retinol and peptides help in reducing wrinkles and fine lines.
+Face serums packed with retinol and peptides work as anti-ageing ingredients and help in reducing wrinkles and fine lines.
 When these serums are applied at night, the skin absorbs the required quantity leaving the surface supple and replenished, without wrinkles.

 Serums that contain Vitamin C and Ferulic acid are recommended to those who are looking for skin brightening treatments.
 Both these ingredients are antioxidants that neutralize free radicals and add brightness to the skin tone.

 Certain face serums are designed to target restoration at a cellular level and help reverse damage to the skin’s DNA.

 Further, face serums are also classified based on their time of application.
 Day time serums are usually water-based and are less heavy on the skin.
 Nighttime serums, on the other hand, are thick and have ingredients that are best left on the skin overnight for effective results.

 As a rule that is common to all skincare products, it is essential to choose a face serum that treats your skin issues and is generally suited to your skin type.
 Going with a reputed brand that offers quality products (preferably based out of natural ingredients) is recommended.